Staffordshire Rangers: German Offensive

 When the German spring offensive opened on 21 March 1918 (the Battle of St Quentin), 59th Division was holding the line of the Bullecourt Salient, with the 5th North Staffs in the thinly held 'Forward Zone', covering Bullecourt itself.
 This was where the heaviest German attack fell, following a hurricane bombardment and covered by morning mist.
 The battalion repulsed the first attack on its front, but shortly afterwards was driven from its defences and forced back through the village.
 At 12.15, supported by heavy artillery firing from the rear, it was still clinging to the southern edge of Bullecourt, but its reserve line was being rolled up from the flank, and soon the remnants of the battalion were forced back to a communication trench west of Bullecourt.
 Both here and in the defences further to the north west a few survivors fought on for some hours.
 A small party, which eventually succeeded in withdrawing, reported that it had fallen back from post to post, beating off many attacks, and that an officer was last seen at 16.00 still firing a Lewis gun, though with one hand smashed.
 Almost the whole battalion had been killed or captured, including the CO, Lt-Col H. Johnson (wounded and captured).
 Only one front-line officer of 176th Brigade made it back, and the survivors were collected that night two miles back, to hold a trench there.

 What remained of 59th Division fought rearguard actions during the British Army's 'Great Retreat'.
 It was sent north to recuperate, but there the survivors were caught up in the second phase of the German spring offensive, the Battles of Bailleul (14–15 April) and Kemmel Ridge (17–18 April) forming part of the larger Battles of the Lys.

-In May 1918 the shattered 59th Division was temporarily disbanded and its battalions reduced to training cadres, the surplus men being drafted to other units.
-On 9 May the 5th North Staffs joined 49th Brigade of 16th (Irish) Division.
-When that division returned to the United Kingdom to be rebuilt, the 5th Bn transferred first to 103rd (Tyneside Irish) Brigade in 34th Division on 17 June, then to 117th Brigade of 39th Division on 27 June and finally to 116th Brigade in 39th Division.
+In May 1918, the shattered 59th Division was temporarily disbanded and its battalions reduced to training cadres, the surplus men being drafted to other units.
+On 9 May, the 5th North Staffs joined 49th Brigade of 16th (Irish) Division.
+When that division returned to the United Kingdom to be rebuilt, the 5th Bn was transferred first to 103rd (Tyneside Irish) Brigade in 34th Division on 17 June, then to 117th Brigade of 39th Division on 27 June and finally to 116th Brigade in 39th Division.
 All these formations were training cadres, the 39th Division being engaged in training US Army troops.
-On 6 November 1918 the battalion was demobilised and the remaining men drafted to other units.
+On 6 November 1918, the battalion was demobilised and the remaining men drafted to other units.